Who are we?

 Garnering praise from such composers as Eric Whitacre and Paul Mealor, Lux is a semi-professional chamber choir that specializes in contemporary choral music.
 Founded in 2014 by member Robby Napoli, this exciting ensemble performs with a burning dedication to excellence, innovation, and accessibility in choral performance, bringing their youth to light through their undying excitement for vocal art music.

 An exciting new ensemble, Lux has been met with some of the highest compliments from professors at local conservatories, the world's most loved composers, professional musicians, and casual audience members alike.
-Lux has been hailed as "incredibly impressive" by Benjamin Olinsky, Artistic Director of The 18th Street Singers, and as "beautiful," "lovely," and "wonderful" by composers, music educators, performers, and listeners all over Maryland, Pennsylvania, and Washington, D.C.
+Lux has been hailed as "incredibly impressive" by Benjamin Olinsky, Artistic Director of The 18th Street Singers, and as "beautiful," "lovely," and "wonderful" by composers, music educators, performers, and listeners all over the East coast.

 While on retreat in the Fall of 2014, the choir at DeMatha Catholic High School read through a beautiful piece written by Morten Lauridsen called Ave Dulcissima Maria.
 Robby and many others loved the piece, and were sad to hear that they were not, in fact, going to perform it.
 Then they did what any group of high school juniors and seniors would do - they got a group together and learned it themselves!
 They gathered at St. Jerome's Church, where the group still rehearses, and learned this piece and two others, recording them with an HD camcorder.
 Only one song came out well, but listening to that recording gave them a feeling they'd never had before.